Valfride/gplpr/README.md

 This section provides instructions on testing the model, training it from scratch, and fine-tuning it on a custom dataset.
 Follow the steps below to set up and run the model.
 Additionally,

 ## Testing
-To test the model, ensure that the [config file](config/testing.yaml) specifies the path to the .pth file, as shown in the example below:
+To test the model, ensure that the config file specifies the path to the .pth file (e.g.,  [config file](config/GP_LPR_RODOSOL_test.yaml)), as shown in the example below:

 ```yaml
 model_ocr: